levelarts-studio/cte-docs/content/imc-docs/modules/unit-1/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Careers in Games & Media Arts
+  Computer Literacy, File Management & Career Exploration
 </div>

-This first unit introduces both the creative industries and the essential platforms you’ll use throughout the course.
-Students learn about careers in games and media arts, explore production pipelines, set up required accounts, and begin their **personal portfolio** that will grow throughout the pathway.
+This first unit builds the foundation for the entire pathway.
+Students learn essential digital literacy skills, how to organize and manage project files, and explore careers in games and media arts.
+At the same time, they set up their **personal portfolio**, which will grow across all three years.

 {{< callout type="info" >}}
 This unit combines **career exploration** with **technology onboarding** and **portfolio setup**.
-By the end, every student will have access to required accounts, understand how their interests connect to real opportunities in creative technology, and have the first page of a working portfolio.
+By the end, every student will have a working file system, access to required accounts, and the first page of their portfolio site published.
 {{< /callout >}}

 ## Topics Covered
+- Digital literacy: safe logins, passwords, storage, and backups
+- File management and naming conventions for creative workflows
-- Game industry roles: art, design, programming, production, audio, writing
+- Game and media industry careers: art, design, animation, VFX, technical roles
-- Mapping careers to animation, VFX, and design pathways
-- Key production pipeline stages and terminology
+- Hardware and software overview: classroom computers, OS basics, productivity tools, design software
-- Logging in and setting up required accounts (school email, Canvas, Jupiter)
+- Setting up required accounts (Canvas, Jupiter, email, Google Drive/OneDrive)
-- Introduction to Canva and/or Google Sites for design, publishing, and portfolio building
+- Launching a personal portfolio site (Google Sites or Canva)

 ## Assignments
 {{< cards >}}
   {{< card link="/imc-docs/modules/unit-1/a1" title="(A1.1) Account Setup & Portfolio Launch" >}}
-  {{< card link="/imc-docs/modules/unit-1/a2" title="(A1.2) Career Roles Research" >}}
+  {{< card link="/imc-docs/modules/unit-1/a2" title="(A1.2) File Management & Naming Practice" >}}
-  {{< card link="/imc-docs/modules/unit-1/a3" title="(A1.3) Mapping Media Pathways" >}}
+  {{< card link="/imc-docs/modules/unit-1/a3" title="(A1.3) Career Roles Research" >}}
-  {{< card link="/imc-docs/modules/unit-1/a4" title="(A1.4) Production Pipeline Basics" >}}
+  {{< card link="/imc-docs/modules/unit-1/a4" title="(A1.4) Hardware & Software Overview" >}}
   {{< card link="/imc-docs/modules/unit-1/a5" title="(A1.5) Personal Career Reflection" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
+- Demonstrate proper file management and storage techniques
-- Recognize and describe roles in the game and media arts industries
+- Recognize and describe careers across games and media arts
-- Connect careers across animation, VFX, and design pathways
-- Identify and use production pipeline terminology
+- Identify core classroom hardware and software used in the pathway
-- Set up and log into core class platforms (Canvas, Jupiter, Canva/Google Sites)
+- Set up and log into all required accounts for class work
-- Launch a personal portfolio and publish first entries (career research + reflection)
+- Launch a live portfolio site and publish first entries (career research + reflection)

 **Materials**
+- Classroom computers with internet access
 - Notebook or digital journal
-- Classroom computers with internet access
-- Accounts: Canvas, Jupiter, Canva or Google Sites
+- Accounts: Canvas, Jupiter, Google Sites or Canva

 **Assessment**
-Students demonstrate understanding of career pathways through written research and reflection.
-Technical skills are demonstrated by successful account setup and creation of a live portfolio with at least one published entry.
+Students show technical skills by creating a working file system and setting up accounts.
+Academic learning is demonstrated through career research, reflection, and the first entries published to their portfolio site.

 **Activities**
-Students complete guided research, write career profiles, and map roles to AME pathways.
-In parallel, they set up required accounts, confirm access, and launch a personal portfolio site.
-Career reflection and research are posted as the first entries.
+Students set up accounts and confirm access.
+They practice file management with naming conventions and organization.
+In parallel, they research careers, complete a guided overview of classroom hardware/software, and post reflections in their portfolio.

 ## Education Standards

 The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **2.2** — Correctly use industry-appropriate terminology.
+- **2.2** — Correctly use industry-appropriate terminology
-- **3.1** — Explore creative and technical jobs across industries.
+- **3.1** — Explore creative and technical jobs across industries
-- **3.2** — Conduct interest, aptitude, and career research to develop a plan.
+- **3.2** — Conduct interest, aptitude, and career research
+- **4.3** — Use job-specific hardware/software for workflows and delivery of content
-- **4.6** — Use industry-standard asset tracking, file naming conventions, and storage/back-up protocols.
+- **4.6** — Use industry-standard asset tracking, file naming conventions, and backup protocols
-- **11.1** — Demonstrate media literacy through critical inquiry and analysis.
+- **11.1** — Demonstrate media literacy through critical inquiry and analysis